-A makeover for Pine Bluff’s Main Street is in the works (see Main Street’s New Beginnings), thanks to a Simmons Foundation-funded task force.
+A makeover for Pine Bluff’s Main Street is in the works (see Main Street’s New Beginnings), thanks to a Simmons Foundation-funded task force and their hiring economic development consultants.
 Following the collapse of a few buildings in 2014 and 2015, the City of Pine Bluff and Simmons First National Bank began planning the revitalization of the city, particularly the downtown corridor.
 In addition to offering low-cost loans and other assistance, Simmons First National Bank made a donation to the Simmons Foundation for the purpose of funding a task force devoted to the city’s revitalization and growth, with a special eye toward increasing the tax base.

 That task force, Go Forward Pine Bluff, organized its steering committees into four major areas: economic development, education, infrastructure, and quality of life.
 Wow, it goes further than just Main Street.
 So, what started as the decline of Main Street precipitated this monumental effort.
 Indeed, future posts will share more about Go Forward Pine Bluff’s work, and they will undoubtedly cover more than just Main Street.
 But back to Main Street and Go Forward Pine Bluff’s inception …